 - Lower costs for public and private payers because they’re performing less caesarian sections for failed inductions, they have less neonatal intensive care unit admissions, and less associated complications for the newborns.

-CMS is taking on 3 major activities as part of this Strong Start effort:
+CMS took on 3 major activities as part of this Strong Start effort:

 - Promoting Awareness - CMS supported broad-based awareness efforts in partnership with leading organizations, including the March of Dimes and ACOG, as well as other professional and advocacy organizations.
-These efforts will target pregnant women, their families, their health providers, and organizations that serve pregnant women.
+These efforts targeted pregnant women, their families, their health providers, and organizations that serve pregnant women.

-- Spreading Best Practices - to help speed and spread the adoption of best practices that reduce early elective deliveries, CMS will build on the efforts and infrastructure of HHS’ Partnership for Patients, and the commitment of the nearly 4,000 participating institutions.
-The effort will work with the Partnership for Patients’ 26 Hospital Engagement Networks to make measurable goals for participating hospitals, and to give technical assistance in testing strategies and putting them into place.
-The existing Partnership for Patients infrastructure will also support efforts to collect data, measure success and promote quality improvement.
+- Spreading Best Practices - to help speed and spread the adoption of best practices that reduce early elective deliveries, CMS built on the efforts and infrastructure of HHS’ Partnership for Patients, and the commitment of the nearly 4,000 participating institutions.
+The effort worked with the Partnership for Patients’ 26 Hospital Engagement Networks to make measurable goals for participating hospitals, and to give technical assistance in testing strategies and putting them into place.
+The Partnership for Patients infrastructure also supported efforts to collect data, measure success and promote quality improvement.

-- Promoting Transparency - CMS will support efforts to collect performance data, measure success, and assist with continuous quality improvement.
+- Promoting Transparency - CMS supported efforts to collect performance data, measure success, and assist with continuous quality improvement.